 - Food preparation areas conform to environmental health and food safety regulations. - Staff responsible for preparing and handling food in school are aware of, and comply with regulations relating to food safety and hygiene. - A school meal is a key component of a healthy environment.
-Therefore, it must comply with food safety standards; - It is prohibited to bring homemade food into the school premises unless it's for a charity campaign, planned and authorized by the school (or unless a parent/legal representative has prepared it for his/her child only) and/or it may be permissible by the school if additional regulations established by the European School considers it to prevent the spread of transmissible diseases.
+Therefore, it must comply with food safety standards; - It is prohibited to bring homemade food into the school premises unless it's for a charity campaign, planned and authorized by the school (or unless a parent/legal guardian has prepared it for his/her child only).